gislik/blog/README.md

 - `page.path` for the original file path of the page
 - `page.foo` where foo is specified in the metadata
 - `page.title` for the page title
-- `polish(text)` to exchange certain words in the text for an emoji

 Blog lists has a `blogs` variable which can be iterated over and these additional variables: